senad-d/senad-d.github.io/_posts/2023-12-31-github-self-hosted-runner-kubernetes.md

 ```

-Run a container to test installs:
+Now we can run container to test installs:

 ```shell
 docker build . -t github-runner:latest